 6 people injured after 2 shophouses partially collapse at Syed Alwi Road; loud blast heard

-SINGAPORE: Six people were injured after two two-storey shophouse units partially collapsed in the early hours of Tuesday (Oct 8) at Syed Alwi Road.
+SINGAPORE: Six people were injured after two shophouse units at Syed Alwi Road partially collapsed in the early hours of Tuesday (Oct 8).

-In a Facebook post on Tuesday, the Singapore Civil Defence Force (SCDF) said it was alerted to an incident involving the two units at about 1.30am at 84 and 85 Syed Alwi Road, which is in the Little India district.
+The Singapore Civil Defence Force (SCDF) said it was alerted to an incident at about 1.30am at 84 and 85 Syed Alwi Road, which is in the Little India district.

+Preliminary findings indicate that a likely buildup of flammable gas at the first unit - a restaurant - led to an explosion and the collapse of the two-storey shophouses.

+"There are currently no flammable gas readings detected at the incident site," SCDF said in a Facebook update at around noon.

-According to the Building and Construction Authority (BCA), the cause of the incident was a gas explosion.
+The Building and Construction Authority (BCA) earlier said the cause of the incident was "suspected" to be a gas explosion.

-"Upon arrival, SCDF immediately commenced a search of the area to ascertain if anyone was trapped under the debris.
-Two search dogs and a drone were also deployed to augment the search operation," said SCDF.
+No one was found trapped under the debris, said SCDF, adding that two search dogs and a drone were deployed to support the search operation.

-"As some passersby had reportedly heard a loud blast during the incident, a firefighting machine was deployed as a precautionary measure, to disperse any potential build up of flammable gases using its water mist spray function."
+"As some passers-by had reportedly heard a loud blast during the incident, a firefighting machine was deployed as a precautionary measure, to disperse any potential build-up of flammable gases using its water mist spray function," said SCDF.

-According to checks on Google Maps, 84 Syed Alwi Road houses Paakashala Singapore, a vegetarian restaurant, while No 85 houses Nirja Mega Mart.
+A vegetarian restaurant named Paakashala Singapore is located at 84 Syed Alwi Road, while No 85 houses Nirja Mega Mart.

-Two people were assessed by paramedics for minor injuries and sent to the hospital.
+Two people were assessed by paramedics for minor injuries and taken to the hospital.
 Another four who were also assessed for minor injuries declined to be taken to the hospital.

-When CNA arrived on the scene at 9am on Tuesday morning, cordons were already put up to prevent people from going into the affected area.
-Police and SCDF personnel were still onsite.
+When CNA arrived at the scene at 9am on Tuesday, cordons were in place to prevent people from going into the affected area.
+Police and SCDF personnel were onsite.

 Mdm Yeow Noy Kee, who lives at a nearby HDB block, said she heard a loud noise.

-Note: Editor's note: This article has been updated to reflect that BCA has changed its statement to indicate that the cause of the incident is “suspected” to be a gas explosion.